ChazWyllie/Kairo/README.md

 # Kairo

-> **Adaptive fitness coaching — your plan adjusts to your life, not the other way around.**
+> **Adaptive fitness coaching, your plan adjusts to your life, not the other way around.**

 Kairo is a full-stack SaaS platform that delivers AI-driven, constraint-aware daily workout and nutrition plans to paying members.
 Coaches manage clients through a real-time dashboard while an automated adaptation engine adjusts each member's program based on daily check-ins.